Baseflow/flutter-permission-handler/permission_handler/README.md

 > IMPORTANT: ~~You will have to include all permission options when you want to submit your App.~~ This is because the `permission_handler` plugin touches all different SDKs and because the static code analyser (run by Apple upon App submission) detects this and will assert if it cannot find a matching permission option in the `Info.plist`.
 More information about this can be found [here](https://github.com/BaseflowIT/flutter-permission-handler/issues/26).

-The <kbd>permission_handler</kbd> plugin use [macros](https://github.com/BaseflowIT/flutter-permission-handler/blob/develop/permission_handler/ios/Classes/PermissionHandlerEnums.h) to control whether a permission is supported.
+The <kbd>permission_handler</kbd> plugin use [macros](https://github.com/BaseflowIT/flutter-permission-handler/blob/develop/permission_handler/ios/Classes/PermissionHandlerEnums.h) to control whether a permission is enabled.

-You can remove permissions you don't use:
+You must list permission you want to use in your application :

 1. Add the following to your `Podfile` file:
    ```ruby